 Nailing ceremony in the University library

-Nailing is a traditional academic ritual performed in conjunction with the presentation of a licentiate or doctoral thesis, and is not compulsory.
-When nailing at the University library, a representative of Team Research Support assists with receiving the doctoral student and company and provides a hammer, nail and string to hang the dissertation.
+Nailing can take place at the universities concerned, for example at both institutions and libraries.
+When nailing at the library at the University of Skövde, a representative of Team Research Support assists with receiving the doctoral student and company and provides a hammer, nail and string to hang the dissertation.

 The doctoral student brings a nailing copy with holes drilled for the string in the upper left corner.
 Normally, just over ten people can be accommodated in direct connection to the nailing itself, but all interested parties and, of course, supervisors, close colleagues and relatives are welcome.